How To Prepare For Birth Part 2

 You might have already thought about this, but having a strategy put in place will be a great help.
-If you and your birthing partner are on the same page, you’ll feel lot more in control of the situation, even if baby comes unexpectedly.
+If you and your birthing partner are on the same page, you’ll feel lot more in control of the situation, even if your baby comes unexpectedly.

-Knowing how you would like to give birth, what happens if there’s complications and the kind of support you require will make you less apprehensive.
+Knowing how you would like to give birth, what happens if there are complications and the kind of support you require will make you less apprehensive.
 With your partner, go through everything you need to and make sure they are sure of what support you need & what you might need at the hospital.
 When you’re in pain, you might not be able to communicate what you need so have someone that can get this across on your behalf.

 Prepare Your Home

-Some general things that might give you that sense of peace is having the house in a nice clean state (yes, you can make someone else do this for you).
-Making sure you have some food in the fridge, a comforting space to chill out in, and all of baby’s essentials in an easily accessible place.
+Some general things that might give you that sense of peace are having the house in a nice clean state (yes, you can make someone else do this for you).
+Making sure you have some food in the fridge, a comforting space to chill out in, and all of your baby’s essentials in an easily accessible place.

 Plan Your Trip To The Hospital